top of page

 The WSAP yields indicators of relatively “on-line” and “off-line” interpretations.
 “Online” interpretations are made immediately at the moment an individual encounters ambiguity, whereas “off-line” interpretations are made after a period of reflection.
 In the WSAP, researchers have used both reaction time to make relatedness decisions (online) and the actual relatedness decisions (offline) as indicators of interpretation bias.

 A systematic review (Gonsalves, Whittles, Weisberg, & Beard, 2019) of the WSAP found that it has excellent psychometric properties across a range of populations, including good internal consistency and validity.
 WSAP variables effectively distinguish interpretive styles between clinical groups and healthy control groups.
+A recent study found good internal consistency across ethnoracial groups (Ferguson et al., 2024).

 Researchers have modified the WSAP to induce a benign interpretive style (i.e., Cognitive Bias Modification) by adding corrective feedback.
 Specifically, participants are “correct” when they reject a negative interpretation or endorse a benign interpretation.
 Once example of this type of intervention is Dr. Beard's HabitWorks smartphone app.